19hours/sg-statutes/Acts/Securities and Futures Act.md

 (b) the Authority has by order published in theGazettedeclared that this Division shall not apply to that offer or a class of offers to which that offer belongs,

-then this Division does not apply to that offer.
+then this Division (other than section 283A) does not apply to that offer.

 [16/2003; 1/2005]

+[2/2009 wef 01/10/2012]

 ### Division not to apply to certain collective investment schemes which are business trusts

 284B\.
-This Division does not apply to an offer of units in a collective investment scheme, where —
+This Division (other than section 283A) does not apply to an offer of units in a collective investment scheme, where —

 (a) the collective investment scheme is also a registered business trust; or

 (b) the collective investment scheme is also a business trust and the offer is made in reliance on an exemption under Subdivision (3) of Division 1A.

 [1/2005]

+[2/2009 wef 01/10/2012]

 ### Modification of provisions to certain offers